CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 f) What will the variable `messageForAli` evaluate to when the code above is executed ?
 g) What will the variable `curiousMessage` evaluate to when the code above is executed ?

+Remember you can use `console.log` to log variables in order to check your answers to f) and g)

 Hint: Think carefully about the parameters and arguments for `getMessage` for part g)